synesta/selfbot/README.md

 - write 'npm i', this will install all node packages

-- go to config.json and add your token, prefix and your footer.
+- go to config.json and add your token and prefix

 - most commands will be locked to userID, scroll through selfbot.js for userID checks and replace them with your ID.